trallard/Modules-template/README.md

 # Modules template
+This Jekyll template is intended to be used to by academics and researchers.
+This can be used as a scientific blog template or as a webpage to host/display projects information, scientific outputs or as a site for academic modules.

+It provides automatic rendering of  Jupyter notebooks, support for Latex via MathJax, code highlighting, and  support for Reveal.js slides.
+On top of the various Jekyll capabilities.

 # About the website
-This website is hosted as a github page.
-In short, is built statically from Markdown source files using [Jekyll](http://jekyllrb.com).
+This website is hosted as a GitHub page (github-pages).
+In short, is built statically from Markdown source files and/or Jupyter notebooks using [Jekyll](http://jekyllrb.com).
 To update a page, just modify the corresponding source and push.

 This site uses the [Bootstrap framework](http://getbootstrap.com) along with [Material Design for Boostrap](https://mdbootstrap.com/material-design-for-bootstrap/).

 Below you will find a description of the various files and directories within this repository:
-- `_config.yml`: main configuration page
+- `_config.yml`: main configuration file, this **must** set accordingly for your own website/blog
 - `Gemfile`: list of the various gems used in the website
 - `index.md`: landing page content
 - `_includes/*`: diverse components of the website, reusable html components
 - `_layouts/*`: local style files
 - `_sass/*`: css/sass style sheets
 - `js/*:` various JavaScript scripts used in this website
-- `pages/*`: main pages
+- `pages/*`: pages markdown files
+- `posts/*`: containing folder for posts
-- `images/*`: images used for the landing page module presentation
+- `images/*`: images used across the website
 - `notebooks/*`: this contains both the original Jupyter notebooks and the converted versions for the website

 # Configuration and setup
-The main configuration for the jekyll website is contained in the `config.yml` file.
+The main configuration for the Jekyll website is declared in the `config.yml` file.
+Such a file contains the site specific variables, which are accessed at various points within the website.

 ### Site settings